rearc/cyber-quest/README.md

 ### Part 1: Load the Sample Dataset

-1. Using a Jupyter notebook load the JSON line file in the data/ directory into a Spark dataframe.
+1. Using a Jupyter notebook load the JSON line file from the data/ directory into a Spark dataframe.
-    - We have provided a pyproject.toml file to manage loading any dependencies (PySpark, ipykernel).
-2. Create a new dataframe that parses out and necessary fields from the `_raw` column.
+2. Create a new dataframe that parses out any necessary fields from the `_raw` column to be used in part 2.

 ### Part 2: Detection Engineering